inmanturbo/clr-code-rpm-sh/README.md

 ### A collection of simple bash scripts tied together with make, very easy to run.

-## Includes script for adding it to swupd's "whitelist".

 ## How to use
 Install dependencies
 ```bash